gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 cp /data/lgoff2/ME-440/taeyoung/Script/* . # . means the current directory, you can modify it if necessary.
 ```

+### Editor to modify sbatch or text files
+Here, I use an editor, nano, but you can use your preferred editior, for example, Rstudio editor on rockfish.
+In case you use Rstudio, just click the file name in Rstudio file panel to open it, and modify it.

 # 1. Go to RStudio Server at portal.rockfish.jhu.edu